If you’ve been an ESL teacher for more than five minutes, you’ve probably heard it before:

 - ESL teachers differentiate without lowering expectations

-- We teach language and content simultaneously
+- we teach language and content simultaneously

-- Our students are learning academic material in a new language
+- our students are learning academic material in a new language

-That is not easier—it’s more complex.
+That is not easier.

 A Word to ESL Teachers